 Sleeping Bear Dunes National Lakeshore is working with the Leelanau Scenic Heritage Route Committee on planning for a 27-mile nonmotorized trailway.
 The route would generally follow M-22 and M-109 through the National Lakeshore from the Lakeshore's northern boundary at County Road 651 to the Leelanau-Benzie County line at Manning Road south of Empire, Michigan.
 The trailway would connect visitor sites and facilities, including campgrounds, historic sites, beaches, trailheads, and other points of interest within the National Lakeshore.
 It would also provide a nonmotorized trail connection between the villages of Empire and Glen Arbor.
-The trailway would be on public land (either Michigan Department of Transportation right-of-way or National Lakeshore property), separated from the roadway, where possible, providing safe, alternative recreation and transportation opportunities for Lakeshore visitors and residents.
+The trailway would be on public land (either Michigan Department of Transportation right-of-way or National Lakeshore property).
+Where possible, the trailway would also be separated from the roadway to provide safe, alternative recreation and transportation opportunities for Lakeshore visitors and residents.